 Each filter and it's spectrum is described in detail.
 For information on their use and the colour responses of particular gemstones consult the instructions which usually accompanies the filters from the supplier.

-Many filters listed in the COLOUR FILTER DATABASE and others used for gemmological purposes are available from Hanneman Gemological Instruments in the U.S.A.
+Many filters listed in the COLOUR FILTER DATABASE and others used for gemmological purposes were supplied by Hanneman Gemological Instruments in the U.S.A.

-I am grateful for the collaboration with Dr. W. Hanneman and Alan Hodgkinson and their permission to photograph the filters and their absorption spectra.
+I am grateful for the collaboration with the late Dr. W. Hanneman and Alan Hodgkinson and their permission to photograph the filters and their absorption spectra.